agentheath/portfolio/writing/mattermost/mobile_app.md

 2. The server URL is pre-populated.
 If it is not, enter: *[server URL]()* and tap connect.

-3. You will be prompted to login.
+3. You will be prompted to log in.
 Tap the *SSO Service* button to authenticate.

 4. After you've authenticated, you are automatically prompted to **Open this page in "Mattermost"**.
 If you are not, tap the link provided.